 Deferment, forbearance, and relief offered by private lenders are temporary solutions.
 If your financial hardship looks like a long-term issue, you’ll need a permanent fix.

-But it’s always worth explaining your situation to the lender and seeing if they can work with you on a feasible repayment plan.
+Private student loans are also not eligible for income-driven repayment, and most private lenders don’t offer this option.
+If you’re struggling to afford your private student loan bills, though, it’s worth explaining your situation to the lender and seeing if they can work with you on a feasible repayment plan.
 It’s in their interest to continue collecting even partial payments from you, rather than seeing payments stop altogether and having to go through the trouble of lawsuits or referrals to collection agencies.

 Why You May Want to Consider Refinancing

-Refinancing your student loans makes sense if you qualify for a lower interest rate, which, depending on the term you choose, may be able to cut down the money you spend in interest over the life of your loan.
-Or, if you choose a longer term than you originally had when refinancing, you could lower your monthly payments, which can make the loan more affordable for you now (though of course the lifetime cost of the loan would be higher).
+Refinancing your student loans can make sense if you qualify for a lower interest rate, which, depending on the term you choose, may be able to cut down the money you spend in interest over the life of your loan.
+Or, if you choose a longer term than you originally had when refinancing, you could lower your monthly payments, which can make the loan more affordable for you now.
+You may pay more interest over the life of the loan if you refinance with an extended term.

-When you refinance with SoFi, you won’t pay any origination fees to refinance, and if your financial situation improves down the line, you won’t face prepayment penalties.
+When you refinance with SoFi, you won’t pay any origination fees to refinance, and if your financial situation improves down the line and you want to pay off your loan faster, you won’t face prepayment penalties.
 It takes just two minutes online to figure out whether you qualify and the potential rates you can obtain.

 The Takeaway